BookSharingCommunity/BookSharing/README.md

 # BookSharing
-This is a webapp which creates a community of collage students, who can buy, sell and share their books.
+A webapp for buying, selling and sharing college books in a local campus community.
+The goal of this app is to foster a community through the interactions and services it provides.